ng-Classic/ng-classic/aio/content/tutorial/first-app/index.md

-# Introduction to Angular tutorial - the First Angular app
+# Introduction to Angular Classictutorial - the First Angular Classicapp

-This tutorial consists of lessons that introduce the Angular concepts you need to know to start coding in Angular.
+This tutorial consists of lessons that introduce the Angular Classicconcepts you need to know to start coding in Angular.

 If you're just starting out with Angular, completing the lessons in sequence provides the best learning experience, because each lesson builds on the previous lessons.
 After you're familiar with Angular, you can come back into any lesson for a refresher.